luis-carlos-campos/ts-node-base/README.md

 **Repository** tier takes care of:
 - Acessing database

-**Service** tier is meant to be used whenever a code must be used for both controller and scripts.
+**Service** tier is meant to be used whenever a code must be used for both controller and scripts or even for multiple controllers.

 ## Requirements